debuglevel/manual/source/billing-general.rst

 ==================

-If you are living within the EU or rather the Single Euro Payments Area (SEPA), the easiest way to top-up your account is using a **classic wire transfer**.
+If you are living within the EU or rather the Single Euro Payments Area (SEPA), the most common way to top-up your account is using a **classic wire transfer**.

 ::